redox-os/website/content/news/this-month-260131.md

 - (drivers) Jeremy Soller implemented the support for more PS/2 devices
 - (drivers) Jeremy Soller implemented initial PS/2 touchpad support
-- (drivers) Jeremy Soller reduced the USB HID input latency by temporarily using spinloops instead of sleep until sleep accuracy is better
 - (drivers) Jeremy Soller enabled interrupt-driven initialization in the PS/2 driver to improve reliability and not delay keyboard handling
+- (drivers) Jeremy Soller reduced the USB HID input latency by temporarily using spinloops instead of sleep, until sleep accuracy is better
 - (drivers) Jeremy Soller updated the USB HID driver to use the `anyhow` library for better error handling
 - (drivers) Jeremy Soller fixed a xHCI error message typo in USB drivers
 - (drivers) Jeremy Soller reduced unnecessary logging in xHCI driver by default
-- (drivers) Wildan Mubarok exposed error reasons in the PS/2 driver initialization logging to improve debugging and save time
+- (drivers) Wildan Mubarok improved the PS/2 driver initialization logging to report error causes
 - (drivers) Wildan Mubarok fixed a mouse pointer warping bug when using the QEMU GTK frontend with USB relative mouse
 - (drivers) bjorn3 unified the common PCI-based device drivers initialization code into the PCI driver

 ## System Improvements

-- (sys) 4lDO2 replaced [our `kill` implementation](https://gitlab.redox-os.org/redox-os/coreutils/-/merge_requests/221) with the [`uutils` implementation](https://github.com/uutils/coreutils), which has the GNU/Linux command syntax and avoid confusion with a different syntax
+- (sys) 4lDO2 replaced [our `kill` implementation](https://gitlab.redox-os.org/redox-os/coreutils/-/merge_requests/221) with the [`uutils` implementation](https://github.com/uutils/coreutils), which has the familiar GNU/Linux command syntax, reducing confusion
 - (sys) bjorn3 implemented dynamic linking support on `initfs`
 - (sys) Wildan Mubarok enabled the `nproc` tool from `uutils` implementation
 - (sys) Wildan Mubarok fixed `fbcond` error handling by not panicking when a display is not used
 - (sys) Wildan Mubarok added a temporary workaround to fix `EBADF` in the `setsockopt()` function
 - (sys) Wildan Mubarok fixed `uutils` localization init for ARM64
-- (sys) Wildan Mubarok fixed a problem in `rustysd` where it was only been able to spawn one program, and updating `server-demo` variant to spawn NGINX, OpenSSH and PHP built-in server from `rustysd` service files.
+- (sys) Wildan Mubarok fixed a problem in `rustysd` where it was only able to spawn one program, and updated the `server-demo` variant to spawn NGINX, OpenSSH and the PHP built-in server from `rustysd` service files.

 ## Relibc Improvements